-Jobs in the manufacturing sector have a big impact on the economy: they pay higher wages than jobs in other industries, provide good benefits, and foster education in science, technology, engineering, and mathematics.
+Jobs in the manufacturing sector have a big impact on the economy: they pay higher wages than jobs in other industries and provide good benefits.
 They also have a powerful ripple effect across the economy: every new manufacturing job creates another 1.6 local service jobs, and each dollar in manufacturing sales adds another $1.34 to the local economy.

 Manufacturing jobs are coming back to the United States for the first time in years.
 Since 2010, our country’s economy has added more than half a million new jobs in manufacturing, gaining an average of more than 12,000 new jobs per month.

 - Establish the Rhode Island Innovation Institute (RI II), a center dedicated to taking the good ideas coming out of our colleges and universities and turning them into products that we make right here in Rhode Island.
 Click here to watch a quick video on how it would work.